Mark Ballinger

 He was demoted after the 1971 season, and spent two more seasons in the minors.
 After not playing in 1974, he spent the next five years alternating between the Suns and the Omaha Royals.
 His minor league career lasted all or parts of 12 seasons; he appeared in 260 games and won 54 of 115 decisions.

+Ballinger also played winter baseball in the Mexican Pacific League with the Cañeros de Los Mochis and Mayos de Navojoa.